Computing mixed volume and all mixed cells in quermassintegral time: The main algorithm

 is a sharp lower edge of

-\end{lemma} }
+\end{lemma}

-\rev{It follows from the Lemma that the only inactive constraints to check are those $(i^*, a^*)$ so that $[(\mathbf a^*, b(i^*,\mathbf a^*)), (\mathbf a', b(i^*,\mathbf a') )]$ is a sharp lower edge of ${\hat {\mathcal A}}_{i^*}$ for all remaining constraints $\mathbf a'$.
-Thus,}
+It follows from the Lemma that the only inactive constraints to check are those $(i^*, a^*)$ so that $[(\mathbf a^*, b(i^*,\mathbf a^*)), (\mathbf a', b(i^*,\mathbf a') )]$ is a sharp lower edge of ${\hat {\mathcal A}}_{i^*}$ for all remaining constraints $\mathbf a'$.
+Thus,

-\rev{ \begin{lemma} Assume that a lower facet $L_{\mathbf \xi}$ is given and that the matrix $B$ inverse to the matrix of active constraints is known. \begin{enumerate} \item If $s = 1$ and $d=n$, the neighboring lower facets of $L_{\mathbf \xi}$ can be produced in time at most
+\begin{lemma} Assume that a lower \revc{face} $L_{\mathbf \xi}$ is given and that the matrix $B$ inverse to the matrix of active constraints is known. \begin{enumerate} \item If $s = 1$ and $d=n$, the neighboring lower \revc{face} of $L_{\mathbf \xi}$ can be produced in time at most